MaazSiddiqi/mnist-classifier-from-scratch/README.md

 ### TL;DR

 The model is a multi-layer, densely connected neural network that uses the ReLU, Hyperbolic Tangent, and Sigmoid activation functions and the mean squared error loss function.
 The model is trained on the MNIST dataset, which contains 60,000 images of handwritten numbers (0-9) and their corresponding labels.
 The model is trained by feeding the images into the model, which then outputs a prediction.
 The loss function is then used to calculate the error between the prediction and the actual label.
 The error is then backpropagated through the model, and the weights are updated using gradient descent.
-This process is repeated for a specified number of epochs.
+This process is repeated for a specified number of epochs at a set learning rate.

 ### The Model